 ACCEPTABLE USE POLICY

-It is not the wish or practice of Irish Domains ("Irish Domains", "we", "us", "our") to restrict, edit or censor any information placed by you on our servers.
+It is not the wish or practice of Irish Domains ("Irish Domains", "we", "us", "our") to restrict, edit or censor any information placed by you on our services.
 However, we do have to balance this against the rights of other internet users, and also the legal restrictions under which we must operate.

 - Mass unsolicited emails or other electronic communications (spamming)